E3SM-Project/ekea/docs/source/analyses/varwhere.rst

 ekea Kernel Variable Analysis App
 ==================================

-This tool generates variable and function(subroutine) call cross-reference information and put them in the source code so that user can easily see where variables are defined and being used.
-This analysis information particularly useful if user wants to restructure code for various purposes including GPU porting.
+This tool generates variable and function(subroutine) call cross-reference information and puts them in the source code so that user can easily see where variables are defined and being used.
+This analysis information is particularly useful if the user wants to restructure code for various purposes including GPU porting.

 Cross-reference information includes.